cyanChill/Cyangram/README.md

 ### Admin Panel

-When logged in as **the admin** user, going to `<site url>/admin` url.
+When logged in as **the admin** user, going to `<site url>/admin` url will bring up the admin panel page.
 There, you can delete a user, post, or comment from knowing its id.

-> It's important to make sure you set the `ADMIN_ID` environment variable to the user that will have admin privileges.
+> **It's important to make sure you set the `ADMIN_ID` environment variable to the user that will have admin privileges.**

 > The admin account will function like a normal account as well.